build-on-aws/content/posts/Graphs-BuildOn/05-GNN-example-karate-club/index.md

-# Graph Neural Networks, an introduction, part 5: Getting started with DGL
+---
+title:
+description:
+tags:
+  - graphml
+  - grph neurl networks
+  - gnn
+  - dgl
+  - graph
+  - graph theory
+  - MPNN
+  - message passing neural networks
+  - karate club
+authorGithubAlias: cyrusmvahid
+authorName: Cyrus Vahid
+date: 2022-07-08
+---
-Finally the theoretical foundation is laid through [part 3](03-mpnn.md) and [part 4](04-gcn.md) of this blog series and we are ready to get through a hello world sort of tutorial using Deep Graph Library.
+Finally the theoretical foundation is laid through [part 3](03-message-passing-neural-networks) and [part 4](04-graph-convolutional-networks) of this blog series and we are ready to get through a hello world sort of tutorial using Deep Graph Library.
 In this notebook, we shall implement a simple example of the Karate club, which is basically the MNIST of GNN.